Distortions81/M45-goPool/operations.md

 - `-sha256-no-avx` (default `false`): disables the AVX-accelerated `sha256-simd` backend so the pool falls back to the platform-independent `crypto/sha256`.
 - `-allow-rpc-credentials` (default `false`): force goPool to use `rpc_user`/`rpc_pass` from `data/config/secrets.toml` instead of the auth cookie; this is deprecated and insecure, so avoid it whenever possible.
 The flag logs a warning each launch and is the only way to load credentials from secrets.toml.
 - If `node.rpc_cookie_path` is empty, goPool attempts to mimic `btcsuite/btcd/rpcclient`'s cookie autodetection: it first checks `$BITCOIN_DATADIR`, then btcd's `AppDataDir("btcd", false)/data` layout, and finally a collection of common Linux cookie locations (`~/.bitcoin/.cookie`, `/var/lib/bitcoin/.cookie`, `/home/bitcoin/.bitcoin/.cookie`, `/etc/bitcoin/.cookie`, plus the regtest/testnet3/testnet4/signet/simnet variants) before failing.
+- `-rpc-cookie-path` (default empty): explicitly set the RPC cookie path at launch and skip autodetection.
+This is handy for temporary overrides or debugging when the cookie lives somewhere unusual.

 ## Status pages & API